California roll

-California roll (カリフォルニアロール / 加州巻き, Kariforunia rōru / Kashū maki), or California maki, is a type of sushi that contains imitation crab (or rarely real crab), avocado, and cucumber.
+California roll (カリフォルニアロール, Kariforunia rōru), or California maki (加州巻き, Kashū maki) is a type of sushi that contains imitation crab (or, rarely, real crab), avocado, and cucumber.
 Sometimes crab salad is substituted for the crab stick.
 In America it comes as uramaki (inside-out makizushi roll) and often the outer layer of rice is sprinkled with toasted sesame seeds or roe (such as tobiko from flying fish).
-Outside America, California rolls may be closer to the traditional design or Futomaki, with nori seaweed on the outside.
+Outside America, California rolls may be closer to the traditional design or futomaki, with nori seaweed on the outside.

-As one of the most popular styles of sushi in the United States and Canada, the California roll has been influential in sushi's global popularity, and in inspiring sushi chefs around the world to create non-traditional fusion cuisine.
+As one of the most popular styles of sushi in the United States, Canada and Australia, the California roll has been influential in sushi's global popularity, and in inspiring sushi chefs around the world to create non-traditional fusion cuisine.

 Ingredients

 The main wrapped ingredients are the avocado and imitation crab (surimi sticks); these are all typically wrapped with seaweed, although soy paper can be used.
 Premium versions may use real crab, as in the original recipe.
 The cucumber may have been used since the beginning, or added later, depending on the account.
 The inside-out version may also be sprinkled on the outside with sesame seeds, although tobiko (flying fish roe), or masago (capelin roe) may be used.